Code-Institute-Submissions/TeachFlow/testing.md

          * The last remaining round is 0, this is replayed by 'Memory Game' once the game is complete.

     * Round successful:
-        * clicked on the correct order of tiles
+        * Clicked on the correct order of tiles.
         * Start button section is replaced with a 'keep going message' as expected.
-        * StartRound function runs as expected
+        * StartRound function runs as expected.

     * Round unsuccessful:
         * Pressed the wrong tile in a round.
 The gameOver function ran as expected, displaying an alert box with a 'Whoops' message.